-There are a few ways to add this icon to your bar, You can place it on the search button:
+There are a few ways to add this icon to your search bar.
+You can place it on the search button:

-One more note: If the magnifying glass appears outside the search box, many users will assume it’s a button, so avoid doing this if the icon itself isn’t clickable.
+One more note: If the magnifying glass appears outside the search box, many users will assume it’s a button.
+Avoid doing this if the icon itself isn’t clickable.

 4. Size appropriately.